hzio/ShellScripts/scripts/trash/README.md

 # Script Description

-A trash implementation for Linux
+A trash box implementation for Linux